 1. Choose when you want to take your rafting trip.

 Smoky Mountain Outdoors is currently closed for the season and will reopen around March.
-However, it’s never too early to start planning your trip for 2015.
+However, it’s never too early to start planning your trip for next year.
 Do you want to feel the invigorating fun of white water rafting in the early spring?
 Or would you rather wait for the warmer summer months when the kids are on vacation?
 The earlier you make your Gatlinburg white water rafting reservations, the more likely it is you will get the exact day and time you want.